Sipaa-Projects/SipaaKernel/README.md

 ## Q&A

-### Why chosing CuteKit?
-We choosed CuteKit for having a good kernel directory structure

 ### Will it have a desktop environment & apps?
 Nope, but you can make an OS with the SipaaKernel APIs.

 ## Credits
-* Cute Engineering : Cutekit (the build system used to compile SipaaKernel)
-* Limine Contributors : The Limine bootloader & his protocol. (boot/*, kernel/src/boot/limine.h)
+* Limine Contributors : The Limine bootloader & his protocol. (meta/limine-*, src/kernel/entry/limine.h)